zs0302/Leary-lab-manual/README.md

 We do not access, obtain, disclose or discuss PHI without written authorization from patients or their legal representatives, unless necessary for treatment, payment or health care operations, or required by law.
 We also follow the “Minimum Necessary Rule” which means employees, faculty and staff have the right to access only the patient information necessary to perform our respective jobs.
 If you have questions regarding access to PHI, please contact the System Privacy Officer at (573) 882-3293.

+### HIPAA
+The Health Insurance Portability and Accountability Act (HIPAA), which became law in 1996, was intended to improve health insurance information portability and to simplify the administration of health care information.
+The Administrative Simplification provisions of HIPAA dictated that national standards for electronic health care transactions and code sets; and national identifiers for providers, health plans, and employers were established which were intended to ensure security and privacy of health information.
+This resulted in the improvement of the efficiency and effectiveness of the health care system through the establishment of standards for electronic data interchange.

+The HIPAA Privacy Rule protects all "individually identifiable health information" held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper, or oral.
+The Privacy Rule calls this information "protected health information (PHI)."

+“Individually identifiable health information” is information, including demographic data, that relates to:

+* the individual’s past, present or future physical or mental health or condition,
+* the provision of health care to the individual, or
+* the past, present, or future payment for the provision of health care to the individual, and that identifies the individual or for which there is a reasonable basis to believe it can be used to identify the individual.
+Individually identifiable health information includes many common identifiers (e.g., name, address, birth date, Social Security Number).

+Dr. Leary will send you the data without identifiable health information.
+The HIPAA data should be stored on Box since Box is compliant with HIPAA and HITECH.
+Box accounts can be configured to be complied with HIPAA requirements.
+The HIPAA related data information posted on OneNote should have a password for access.
+Any identifiable data cannot be studied or looked at unless you are on the IRB.

 ## Data Security
 We must exercise reasonable care in the disclosure, transmission, access, use and management of confidential information about patients, patient care, personnel, students and proprietary business affairs of University of Missouri Health.
 As stated in the University of Missouri Acceptable Use Policy, electronic information on MU Health networks or equipment, including, but not limited to, electronic mail and personal information, is subject to examination when: